nolar/looptime/README.md

 * One is for the coroutine-under-test which moves between states in the background.
-* Another one is for the test itself, which controls the flow of that coroutine-under-test: it sets events, injects data, etc.
+* Another one is for the test itself, which controls the flow of that coroutine-under-test: it schedules events, injects data, etc.

 In textbook cases with simple coroutines that are more like regular functions, it is possible to design a test so that it runs straight to the end in one hop — with all the preconditions set and data prepared in advance in the test setup.

-However, in real-world cases, the tests often must verify that the coroutine stops at some point, waits for a condition for some limited time, and then passes or fails.
+However, in the real-world cases, the tests often must verify that the coroutine stops at some point, waits for a condition for some limited time, and then passes or fails.

 The problem is often "solved" by mocking the low-level coroutines of sleep/wait that we expect the coroutine-under-test to call.
-But this violates the main principle of good unit-tests: test the promise, not the implementation.
+But this violates the main principle of good unit-tests: **test the promise, not the implementation.**
 Mocking and checking the low-level coroutines is based on the assumptions of how the coroutine is implemented internally, which can change over time.
 Good tests do not change on refactoring if the protocol remains the same.